 We spend most of our time in doing mode (also known as Automatic Pilot).
 We’re not present in our body and can be caught up in the past or the future.
 When we are in this mode, we often react to situations due to our past experiences.
 We can easily have our buttons pushed without realising it.

 In Auto-pilot, it’s like when you drive somewhere and when you arrive you can’t remember the journey.
-Or we may go to have another crisp and realise the packet is empty!
+Or we may go to have another sip of our tea and realise our cup is empty!
 Automatic pilot is useful for some things (e.g. problem solving) but it isn’t very helpful for noticing our thoughts or feelings (especially negative ones) until it is too late.

 With mindfulness we learn how to just “be”.
 In the present moment, aware of our body sensations, our thoughts and feelings and open to experiences just as they are.
 We aim to bring kindness, acceptance and warmth to whatever is present in the present moment.
 There is no striving for a particular state (e.g. relaxation), just being aware of what is here.